 The upsurge in Uber’s ride-sharing service has been resisted all over the world – mostly by licenced taxi interests, fearing the winds of competition would take away passengers.

 Following drawn out regulatory and enforcement skirmishes, Uber’s ride-sharing service was finally legalised in New South Wales in late 2015.
-Since then, would be point to point passengers have been free to choose between a regular taxi or its close substitute, a ride-sharing service.
+Since then, would be point-to-point passengers have been free to choose between a regular taxi or its close substitute, a ride-sharing service.

-Hundreds of thousands of people in NSW are now opting to use a ride-sharing service on occasions when, before, they would presumably have either walked, caught a bus or train, or perhaps not travelled at all.
+Hundreds of thousands of people in NSW are now opt to use a ride-sharing service on occasions when, before, they would presumably have either walked, caught a bus or train, or perhaps not travelled at all.

-These extraordinary results underline the huge potential for markets to grow when new services are unleashed, and the enormous benefits to consumers from the ‘disruption’ that is ride-sharing.
+These extraordinary results underline the potential for markets to grow when new services are unleashed, and the enormous benefits to consumers from the ‘disruption’ that is ride-sharing.

-Our report can be found here
+Our report can be found here.